 -What do you think about the locals?

--What are the positive and negative aspects of living there?
+-What are the positive and negative aspects of living in Costa Rica?

--Do you have any tips for our readers about living there?
+-Do you have any tips for our readers about living in Costa Rica?Prepare to spend 2x what you thought.
+Try before you buy.

--Do you have any favorite Web sites or blogs about living there?
+-Do you have any favorite Web sites or blogs about Costa Rica?